sajjadsaleem/securionpay-quick-checkout/README.md

 To implement this example, you need the following

   - Pair of Private and Public Keys from Securion.
-You can get this keypaid from https://securionpay.com/profile#api-keys after loggin in to your securion account.
+You can get this keypair from https://securionpay.com/profile#api-keys after loggin in to your securion account.
   - LAMP environment setup e.g wamp/xampp